amy324/CLI-Framework-for-Advanced-Analysis/README.md

 ### User Interface

-Utilizing the Cobra library, the command-line interface follows established principles of usability and provides clear and concise commands.
+Utilising the Cobra library, the command-line interface follows established principles of usability and provides clear and concise commands.
 It offers a seamless experience for users with varying levels of technical expertise.

 ### Customization